deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 ...But mostly it was insulting.

-*“‘Wild’* is retired military, yes?”
+*“‘Wilde’* is retired military, yes?”
 Moj offered.
 “Maybe he has skill to match his strength.
 But, why argue?
 He is here to be on our crew, not to fight us.
 Between the two of you, perhaps the Hunters will break their teeth on this ship, if they try.”

 “Right!”
 Dora bubbled.
 “No way he’s going to want to get eaten either!
 And besides, the Clan won’t want to lose us!
 That’s why they installed all those shiny new toys!
 We’ll be *fine.”*